galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ## Create Oracle Database

 You are required to have a database to configure the JRF domain for Forms and Reports.
-This document will use Oracle Database.
+This sample uses Oracle Database.
 Follow this [document](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-database-quick-create) to create an Oracle database

 If you are following the document to create Oracle database, write down the credentials to create domain schema, username and password should be: `sys/OraPasswd1`